Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-containers.md

 alphanumeric characters, `-`, or `_`, and can contain an arbitrary number of nested sub-containers.

 You have complete control to customize your Container hierarchy to meet your unique data governance requirements.
+If `containers` is not specified when creating a Token, default Containers will be assigned based on the [Token Type](https://docs.basistheory.com/#token-types).
-By default, Tokens will be assigned to Containers based off their data classification and impact levels, using the format `/<classification>/<impact_level>/`, e.g. `/pci/high/` or `/general/low/`.
+Default containers are based on [NIST defined](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.199.pdf#page=6) data classifications and impact levels, e.g. `/pci/high/` for `card` tokens, or `/general/high/` for general tokens of type `token`.

-A Token's Containers can be modified through the [Update Token](https://docs.basistheory.com/#tokens-update-token) endpoint, provided that the Application performing the update has `token:update` permission to both the source and destination Containers.
+An existing Token's Containers can be modified through the [Update Token](https://docs.basistheory.com/#tokens-update-token) endpoint, provided that the Application performing the update has `token:update` permission to both the source and destination Containers.